-Beeing always up to date about public cloud costs might be really tricky.
-When you combine the number of regions, the number of providers, the number of lines in their service catalogue and the different buying options that each one of them propose, you have millions of scenarios to compare.
-And when you add to this the evolution of all those elements every week… it’s getting really challenging.
+Keeping up to date with public cloud costs can be really tricky.
+When you combine the number of regions, the number of providers, the number of lines in their service catalog, and the different buying options that each one of them proposes, you have millions of scenarios to compare.
+And when you add to this the fluctuations of all these components every week… it becomes quite challenging.

 But you know what?
 Challenge accepted!

 Cloudeasier has created the C3I: The Cloudeasier Cloud Costs Indicator.
 Each month, Cloudeasier will publish an updated indicator, to give you deep insight into the pricing strategy and positioning of Amazon Web Services, Microsoft Azure, and Google Cloud Platform.
 More providers will be added over the next weeks.

 How does it work?